XJINE/Unity_SingletonMonoBehaviour/README.md

 ## Import to Your Project

-You can import this assets from UnityPackage.
+You can import this asset from UnityPackage.

 - [SingletonMonoBehaviour.unitypackage](https://github.com/XJINE/Unity_SingletonMonoBehaviour/blob/master/SingletonMonoBehaviour.unitypackage)